hasura/supergraph-io/README.md

 ## Introduction

-In data API design, a Supergraph is an API development methodology that offers reference specifications, design principles and an operating model.
-By implementing a Supergraph methodology, multiple teams in an organization can easily collaborate to deliver a modular, interconnected resource of data and logic to create a single, powerful, self-serve endpoint for API consumers.
+A Supergraph is a method for designing data APIs.
+It provides guidelines and best practices for developing APIs.
+By using the Supergraph approach, different teams in an organization can work together to create a unified, modular system of data and logic.
+This results in a single, powerful endpoint that API consumers can easily use.

 ## Table of Definitions
 | Term               | Definition                                                                                                                     |